tapachir/InfoSecProject/README.md

 To prevent this we switched our approach of saving the passwords on the Database and started encrypting the secrets using the passwords.
 With this only ecrypted secrets were in the database which would then need the initial password to be decyrpted and therefore revealed.

 To compare the before and after version we included both in this repo: new--> api.py  and old --> old_api.py

+Data in the DB can be checked with a Application which is able to open .db file --> data.db in our repo